ChengTsungPao/LeetCode/1395_Count_Number_of_Teams/README.md

 * Runtime: 2435 ms, faster than 11.44% of Python3 online submissions for Count Number of Teams.
 * Memory Usage: 14.3 MB, less than 17.71% of Python3 online submissions for Count Number of Teams.
 > dp

+code3.py:
+* Runtime: 149 ms, faster than 95.87% of Python3 online submissions for Count Number of Teams.
+* Memory Usage: 14.6 MB, less than 9.09% of Python3 online submissions for Count Number of Teams.
+> bst